Documents to download

 Tobacco Products Directive

 The European Union Tobacco Products Directive entered into force on 19 May 2014, with the UK Tobacco and Related Products Regulations 2016 implementing the TPD in full across the UK.
 According to the European Commission, the TPD’s aim is to “improve the functioning of the internal market for tobacco and related products while ensuring a high level of health protection for European citizens”.
-Article 20 of the TPD introduces new regulatory controls for nicotine-containing e-cigarettes and refill containers, though it does not cover nicotine-containing products that are authorised as medicines.
-These controls aim to ensure:
+Article 20 of the TPD introduced new regulatory controls for nicotine-containing e-cigarettes and refill containers, though it does not cover nicotine-containing products that are authorised as medicines.
+These controls aimed to ensure:

 • minimum standards for the safety and quality of all e-cigarettes and refill containers;